-Mr. Hawkshaw was appointed as the Company's President and CEO effective October 1, 2017, at an initial annual base salary of US\$300,000.
-The Board approved increases to Mr. Hawkshaw's base salary to US\$350,000 effective March 1, 2019 and to US \$400,000 effective April 1, 2021.
-On June 8, 2022, Mr. Hawkshaw was appointed as CEO of the Company.
-In addition to his base salary, Mr. Hawkshaw was granted 100,000 RSUs, 200,000 DSUs, 800,000 Options and no cash bonus awards during the three most recently completed financial years.
-In recognition of the Company's focus on cash preservation prior to acquiring, and during the early stages of integrating, the Mercedes Mine, Mr. Hawkshaw voluntarily waived his base salary for the months of April, May and June 2022, resulting in him drawing 75% of the annual base salary to which he is entitled.
+Mr. Caba was appointed as the Company's Vice President, Project Development effective March 15, 2018.
+Mr. Caba received increasingly senior promotions between 2020 and 2022, and was appointed to the position of President and CEO on June 5, 2023 with an annual base salary of US\$400,000.
+In addition to his base salary, over the three most recently completed financial years Mr. Caba was granted 100,000 DSUs and 1,050,000 Options.
+During this period he received no cash bonus awards.
+In recognition of the Company's focus on cash preservation prior to acquiring, and during the early stages of integrating, the Mercedes Mine, Mr. Caba voluntarily waived his base salary for the months of April, May and June 2022, resulting in him drawing 75% of the annual base salary to which he was entitled in 2022.